 UNIV 1005.
 Narratives of Racism: Lynchings, Miscarriages of Justice, and Internment Camps in America.

 In this course, we will study narrative accounts of 20th-century American incidents in which racism led to the persecution of members of minority groups by means of lynchings, miscarriages of justice, or the placement of people in internment camps: the unjustly conducted trial and lynching of the Jewish factory manager Leo Frank accused of murdering a young girl in Georgia; the kidnapping and murder of African American adolescent Emmett Till in Mississippi; and the internment of Japanese descendants during World War II out of fear that they would aid America's enemy.

 UNIV 1100.
 Imagining an Equitable University.

 The course studies moments over the past half century in which the University was faced with a need to be more inclusive, with an emphasis on issues of race and gender.
 Our goal is to create an alternative history of Brown that enables new voices to evaluate how the process of governance has worked.
 Participation by President Simmons depends on her availability.
 Interested students should apply using the application found at http://www.brown.edu/administration/presidential_seminar/ Applications are due by April 30th.

-This course addresses the fundamentals of learning theory, problem-solving, and evidence-based instructional practices for STEM students who are teaching or will be teaching in any capacity.
-Course readings, assignments, and activities introduce students to metacognitive practices that improve student learning; components of effective problem solving; how to engage a diverse group of students; and how to reflect, evaluate, and improve current teaching practices.
+This course is designed for STEM students who are teaching or will be teaching in any capacity, who are interested in improving their teaching, problem-solving, and research skills.
+Course readings, assignments, and activities focus on improving student learning; how to engage a diverse group of students; and how to reflect, evaluate, and improve their practices as educators, scientists/engineers, and problem solvers.
 Students will gain skills that will aid them in their own learning, promote learning in others, improve communication and problem-solving capabilities, and prepare them to engage more deeply in diverse learning spaces.
 S/NC

 UNIV 1200.
 Making Choices: Ethics at the Frontier of Global Science.